shopware/frontends/.changeset/afraid-keys-hear.md

 "@shopware-pwa/helpers-next": patch
 ---

 Removed optional chaining for translated properties.
-Expecting a different argument's type for `getLanguageName` and `getShippingMethodDeliveryTime` methods.
+Expecting a different argument type for the `getLanguageName` and `getShippingMethodDeliveryTime` methods.